 The first step may include decisions critical to a commission's intentions.

 Timely involvement is important.

-Guidance (Condensed) Annotations (NRRI)

-In addition to identifying the distribution of There are specific requirements for the

-funds, the IUP outlines the State's planned IUP.
-Generally it describes the

-DWSRF activities, provides assurances and contractual arrangement between the

-specific proposals for meeting requirements of state and the USEPA Regional

-the SDWA and Federal general grant Administrator.

-regulations, and serves as the basis for

-negotiations between the RA and the State on Portions of the IUP may survive year to

-the proposed payment schedule.
-The IUP and year in subsequent grant applications.

-the payment schedule are then incorporated · · ·

-into the capitalization grant agreement, which

-also defines the State program and operating

-methods and the Regional oversight role.

-Material in these documents that does not

-change from year-to-year may be incorporated

-by reference in subsequent grant agreements

-or in an operating agreement, which remains

-in effect unless the Regional Administrator

-and the State agree to amend it.
-An operating

-agreement contains those portions of the

-capitalization grant agreement which do not

-change annually.
+In addition to identifying the distribution of funds, the IUP outlines the State's planned DWSRF activities, provides assurances and specific proposals for meeting requirements of the SDWA and Federal general grant regulations, and serves as the basis for negotiations between the RA and the State on the proposed payment schedule.
+The IUP and the payment schedule are then incorporated into the capitalization grant agreement, which also defines the State program and operating methods and the Regional oversight role.
+Material in these documents that does not change from year-to-year may be incorporated by reference in subsequent grant agreements or in an operating agreement, which remains in effect unless the Regional Administrator and the State agree to amend it.
+An operating agreement contains those portions of the capitalization grant agreement which do not change annually.